kartonfarkas/api_docs/source/suite/emails/email_delete.rst

 Deleting an Email Campaign
 ==========================

-Deletes an email campaign and all related launches.
+Deletes an email campaign and all related launches, including any pending launches.

 Endpoint
 --------